apache/accumulo-testing/docs/bulk-test.md

 # Running a bulk ingest test

-Continous ingest supports bulk ingest in addition to live ingest.
+Continuous ingest supports bulk ingest in addition to live ingest.
 A map reduce job that generates rfiles using the tables splits can be run.
 This can be run in a loop like the following to continually bulk import data.